Historically black colleges and universities: Current status

 In 2015, the share of Black students attending HBCUs had dropped to 9% of the total number of Black students enrolled in degree-granting institutions nationwide.
 This figure is a decline from the 13% of Black students who enrolled in an HBCU in 2000 and 17% who enrolled in 1980.
 This is a result of desegregation, rising incomes and increased access to financial aid, which has created more college options for Black students.

 The percentages of bachelor's and master's degrees awarded to Black students by HBCUs has decreased over time.
 HBCUs awarded 35% of the bachelor's degrees and 21% of the master's degrees earned by Black students in 1976–77, compared with the 14% and 6% respectively of bachelor's and master's degrees earned by Black students in 2014–15.
 Additionally, the percentage of Black doctoral degree recipients who received their degrees from HBCUs was lower in 2014–15 (12%) than in 1976–77 (14%).

 The number of total students enrolled at an HBCU rose by 32% between 1976 and 2015, from 223,000 to 293,000.
 Total enrollment in degree-granting institutions nationwide increased by 81%, from 11 million to 20 million, in the same period.

 Although HBCUs were originally founded to educate Black students, their diversity has increased over time.
 In 2015, students who were either White, Hispanic, Asian or Pacific Islander, or Native American made up 22% of total enrollment at HBCUs, compared with 15% in 1976.

-HBCUS may struggle to complete with predominantly White schools in recruiting high-achieving Black students.
+HBCUS may struggle to compete with predominantly White schools in recruiting high-achieving Black students.
 In an attempt to correct for racial disparities, many predominantly White institutions actively seek out and court high-achieving students of color.
 These schools may extend scholarships or other incentives to prospective students beyond what HBCUs can offer.